TarasChybis/ProgAcademy_1.JavaStart_1.Introduction/4. Cycles/src/README.md

 <p>
 <b> home_work_4_5 </b><br>
-Using a loop (only one) draw an “inverted triangle” shape from *.
+Using a loop (only one) draw an ï¿½inverted triangleï¿½ shape from *.
 Moreover, the maximum height of this figure is entered from the keyboard.
 For example, the maximum height is 4.<br>
 <br>
 *<br>
 **<br>